 Irish Ryan O’Shaughnessy is known in his home country as a singer-songwriter and actor.
 In 2012 he reached the live shows of The Voice of Ireland and in the same year he reached the final of Britain’s Got Talent, ending fifth.
 He represented Ireland in the Eurovison Song Contest 2018 with the song Together.
 Nice to know: Ryans uncle Gary O’Shaugnessy took part in Eurovision as well, in 2001, with the song Without your love.

-After the performances at April 5th some Eurovision-dj’s will transform the evening in De Melkweg into a dance event filled with catchy and surprising Eurovision beats, you have gót to dance and sing along to.
+After the performances Eurovision-dj’s Louis and First Rank transformed the evening in De Melkweg into a dance event filled with catchy and surprising Eurovision beats, you just hád to dance and sing along to.

-The day after Amsterdam Calling the city will also host Eurovision in Concert, with lots of future Eurovision classics.
-A unique combination that will guarantee a Eurovison filled weekend: a must-see for any fan!
+The day after Amsterdam Calling the city also hosted Eurovision in Concert, with lots of future Eurovision classics.
+A unique combination that definitely guarantees a Eurovison filled weekend: a must-see for any fan!

-Take a look at last year’s editon of Amsterdam Calling right here!
+Take a look at the 2018 edition of Amsterdam Calling right here!